-The Ebb and Flow system is a bit more complicated.
+The Ebb and Flow systems are a bit more complicated.
 However, it’s also highly versatile.
 These systems operate by filling (flooding) growing mediums with a specific solution, then draining it back into the reservoir.
-To make it happen, you are going to need a good quality submersible pump that has a timer.
+To make it happen, you are going to need a good-quality submersible pump that has a timer.
 The main benefit of an ebb and flow system is the ability to set your timer so that you can customize the watering schedule.
 The timing will depend on the number of plants you have, their size, the temperature and humidity levels, and more.

 Choose What You Would Like To Grow